datalad/datalad-catalog/docs/source/catalog_config.rst

 Dataset-level configuration
 ===========================

-The dataset-level config (provided during ``catalog add``) can specify the exact same content, although then the catalog-level properties mentioned above will be ignored.
+The dataset-level config (provided during ``catalog-add``) can specify the exact same content, although then the catalog-level properties mentioned above will be ignored.

 This configuration file will be located at: ``path-to-catalog/metadata/<dataset_id>/<dataset_version>/config.json``.

-This configuration file will be created for all dataset-level metadata items in the metadata provided to the ``add`` operation.
+This configuration file will be created for all dataset-level metadata items in the metadata provided to the ``catalog-add`` operation.
 For each dataset, this file will override the default config specified on the catalog level.

 Inheritance rules